Conte-Ecology/basinCharacteristics/soilDrainageClass/README.md

 The folder structure is set up within the scripts.
 In general, the existing structure in the repo should be followed.
 Raw data should be kept in the same format as it is downloaded.

-1. Download the data by state and unzip the `soils\gssurgo_g_[state abbreviation].zip` sub-folder into the `sourceFolder` directory
+1. Download the data by state and unzip the sub-folder (e.g. `soils\gssurgo_g_ma.zip`  into the `sourceFolder` directory

 2. Open the script `soilDrainageClass.py`

 3. Change the values in the "Specify inputs" section of the script
- - "baseDirectory" is the path to the `soilDrainageClass` folder (current parent working directory)
+ - `baseDirectory` is the path to the `\soilDrainageClass` folder (current parent working directory)
- - "states" is the list of state abbreviations included in the desired range
+ - `states` is the list of state abbreviations included in the desired range
- - "sourceFolder" is the source folder of the wetlands datasets by state
+ - `sourceFolder` is the source folder of the wetlands datasets by state
- - "outputName" is the name that will be associated with this particular run of the tool (e.g. "Northeast")
+ - `outputName` is the name that will be associated with this particular run of the tool (e.g. "Northeast")

 4. Run the script in ArcPython.
 It does the following:
    - Sets up the folder structure in the specified directory